rsasaki0109/lidar_localizer/README.md

 ====
 ![CI](https://github.com/rsasaki0109/lidar_localizer/workflows/Melodic/badge.svg)
 This is the exraction of the localization and mapping packages from the [Autoware](https://github.com/Autoware-AI/autoware.ai)
-I have no copyright on this software and the license is autoware compliant.
+I am not the author on this software and the license is in accordance with Autoware.
 ## Overview
 lidar_localizer package